zonko16/Custom-Pages-for-HASwitchplate/README.md

 QUICK START
 =====

-1. Install HASP as usual but use the [HASwitchplate_2.4.tft](https://github.com/zonko16/Custom-Pages-for-HASwitchplate/blob/master/Nextion%20HMI/HASwitchPlate_2.4.tft) provided by this repository instead.
+1. Flash the ESP8266 and the Nextion panel as usual but use one of these [Nextion Firmwares according to your panel size, orientation and theme you want to use](https://github.com/zonko16/Custom-Pages-for-HASwitchplate/tree/master/Nextion_Firmware), provided by this repository instead.

-2a.
-You can run a script for an easier/faster setup.
+2. (a)You can run a script for an easier/faster setup.
 You will need to SSH to run the script.
 **Hass.IO users running the SSH Addon:**
 Open the terminal and execute: